jmsdnns/blag/content/history/wild-man-adams/index.md

 To everyone's amazement, the colonial courts found almost all of the soldiers not guilty.
 Adams had made his point and Britain was astonished.
 They respond in 1774 by passing the [Administration of Justice Act](https://en.wikipedia.org/wiki/Administration_of_Justice_Act_1774), which said the colonies are not allowed to conduct their own trials.

-Fugazi's Waiting Room is also about being oppressed by a system designed to keep them people that way.
+Fugazi's Waiting Room is also about being oppressed by a system designed to keep them that way.

 {{< youtube FGoqtWmwheE >}}
 <br>